chartit/django-chartit/README.rst

 Changelog
 =========

+* master
+    * Merge chartit_tests/ with demoproject/
+    * Load test DB with real data to use during testing
+    * Add more tests

 * 0.2.5 (August 3, 2016)
     * Workaround Python 3 vs. Python 2 list sort issue which breaks charts with multiple data sources displayed on the same axis!